Berlin, Leipzig, Dresden and Munich

 Considered the most comprehensive museum of the history of the Third Reich anywhere in the world we block out an afternoon

-for this visit to a museum which typically recommends as a four hour visit.
+for this museum which typically recommends as a four hour visit.

 Dinner :: Open